 Before the 20th century, education was once treated as a domestic phenomenon, and institutions for learning were once treated as local institutions.
 Before the 20th century, education was usually limited within the confines of a country, exclusively meant for the consumption of its local citizens.
 As a result, scholars or college students did not have to travel miles away from their countries of origin to study and gain the skills they needed to traverse the paths of their chosen careers.
 Moreover, national borders served as impenetrable walls in the name of sovereignty.

 Gaining a college degree and the skills entailed with it were merely for staunch nationalistic service to one’s land of origin.
-Furthermore, knowledge of the valleys and the oceans encircling the world map and foreign languages and international political regimes was not much of an imperative.
-The intercultural exchange was not massive and sophisticated, if not intricate.
-Acceptance and understanding of cultural diversity were not pressured upon anyone, as well as the lure to participate in a globally interconnected world.
+Furthermore, knowledge of the valleys and oceans encircling the world map, foreign languages, and international political regimes was not much of an imperative.
+Intercultural exchange was not massive and sophisticated, if not intricate.
+Acceptance and understanding of cultural diversity were not pressured upon anyone, as was the lure to participate in a globally interconnected world.

-In other words, before the 20th century, scholastic work was predominantly simple and constrained in the local, the domestic, the nearby.
-They were limited to one’s own village, one’s own region, one’s own country.
-A student had his own neighborhood as the location where he is to be born, educated, and later to be of service to – the local village, his home, his community, and his country.
+In other words, before the 20th century, academic work was predominantly simple and constrained to the local, the domestic, and the nearby.
+It was limited to one’s village, one’s region, and one’s own country.
+A student has his neighborhood where he is to be born and educated and later serves the local village, his home, his community, and his country.

 Related Articles :